 There’s a tangible effect on productivity, too.
 Installing systems that remove moisture from the air, regulate temperature and improve airflow can create a healthier, happier—and yes—more productive workplace.
 You can therefore reap the dividends of better workplace wellbeing and employee health.

 More importantly, retrofitting helps protect the environment.
 With the climate emergency becoming more urgent, one of the easiest and most effective things any company can do is retrofit their properties for energy efficiency, installing smart heating and lighting systems and reducing dependence of fossil fuel-derived power.

 Retrofitting, therefore, is a win-win-win situation.

 Learn more at Facilities Show and Intelligent Building Europe

-Getting a free ticket to Facilities Show 2020 gives you access to some of the freshest and most insightful facilities management content at any industry event; with its new focus on sustainability, it also offers advice and guidance as well as innovative solutions to help you increase your energy efficiency in the workplace.
+The 2021 show will give you access to some of the freshest and most insightful facilities management content at any industry event; with its new focus on sustainability, it also offers advice and guidance as well as innovative solutions to help you increase your energy efficiency in the workplace.
 Plus, you’ll get free access to Intelligent Building Europe, which provides information, education and solutions from the growing world of smart buildings, including how to retrofit older buildings with intelligent technology.